adithya-s-k/omniparse/README.md

 > [!IMPORTANT]
 >
 >OmniParse is a platform that ingests/parses any unstructured data into structured, actionable data optimized for GenAI (LLM) applcaitons.
-Whether working with documents, tables, images, videos, audio files, or web pages, OmniParse ensures your data is clean and ready for GenAI applications, like RAG fineutning etc.
+Whether working with documents, tables, images, videos, audio files, or web pages, OmniParse prepares your data to be clean, structured and ready for AI applications, such as RAG , fine-tuning and more.